14 of the Best Ad & Marketing Campaigns (And What Made Them

 3) Miller Lite: Great Taste, Less Filling

-For decades after this campaign aired, Miller Lite dominated the light beer market they'd essentially created.
+For decades after this campaign aired, Miller Lite dominated the light beer market it had essentially created.
 What’s the lesson marketers can learn?
 Strive to be different.
 If people tell you there isn’t room for a product, create your own category so you can quickly become the leader.

 4) Volkswagen: Think Small